Electric-vehicle firm Faraday Future to go public via $3.4 billion SPAC deal

-(Reuters) - Electric-vehicle maker Faraday Future has agreed to go public through a merger with blank-check firm Property Solutions Acquisition Corp in a deal valuing the combined entity at $3.4 billion, the latest firm to take the SPAC route to enter public markets.
+(Reuters) - Faraday Future will go public through a merger with Property Solutions Acquisition Corp in a deal valuing the combined entity at $3.4 billion, becoming the latest electric-vehicle firm to join the blank-check dealmaking frenzy.

-The Los-Angeles-based startup joins a growing list of EV makers in a hot sector that includes Tesla Inc as the adoption of electric vehicles grows across the world.
+With the global EV business, dominated by the likes of Tesla Inc, growing at an explosive pace, a flurry of EV makers are rushing to tap the red-hot initial public offering (IPO) market.

-Fisker Inc and Nikola Corp also went public through SPACs last year.
+Other prominent players in the sector such as Fisker Inc and Nikola Corp also went public through mergers with so-called special purpose acquisition companies (SPACs) last year.

 Faraday and Property Solutions said on Thursday the deal, supported by a private investment of $775 million, is expected to fetch Faraday Future $1 billion in gross proceeds.

+Faraday plans to set up a new base in China and enlist Geely for contract manufacturing services.

+Significant Chinese involvement could be an early policy test for U.S. President Joe Biden’s new administration, given escalating concerns in Washington over national security implications of China’s technological ascendance.

-SPACs have emerged as a popular way for firms seeking to go public to deal with less regulatory scrutiny and provide more certainty about valuation than traditional initial public offerings (IPO).
+SPACs have emerged as a popular way for firms seeking to go public with less regulatory scrutiny and more certainty about valuation than traditional IPOs.

-SPACs such as Property Solutions are shell companies that raise money through an initial public offering to take another company public within two years.
+SPACs such as Property Solutions are shell companies that raise money through an IPO to take another company public within two years.
 Last July, Property Solutions raised around $200 million in its own IPO.

 Faraday Future was founded in 2014 by former chief executive officer, Jia Yueting, who filed for bankruptcy in October 2019 and planned to turn over his stake to repay around $2 billion in personal debts.
 Yueting is now serving as the chief product and ecosystem officer at the company. reut.rs/3oxvk9y